kolive55/little_rad/README.md

 # Little Rad(io)
-A simple blog built using Middlman and Bourbon
+A simple blog built using Middleman and Bourbon